vuejs/vue-test-utils/docs/en/getting-started.md

 ### Handle async DOM updates

 Vue updates the DOM based on an internal `tick` to prevent unnecessary rerenders if a bunch of data gets changed.
 That's why `Vue.nextTick(...)` allows you to verify that DOM changes have been applied correctly and to pass in a callback to run right after that.
-Luckily this async DOM update is taked care of by the `.html()` method.
+Luckily `vue-test-utils` got you covered here as well.
+The `update()` method will enforce a rerender.
+Using `html()` afterwards will return the updated DOM.

 ```js